Rajasthan: A Tactile Textile Tour

 We are heading to the heart of the Shekhawati region of Rajasthan, long famed for its beautiful painted Havelis.

-A Haveli is a rich man’s palace, built with double walls and an internal courtyard it was all about trying to stay cool and private in a very hot environment.
 One way of showing status was to paint them very intricately, today many are neglected but some jewels still exist, some are old and crumbling, some lovingly restored, all quite magic.

 We will visit a Haveli, our castle is also beautifully painted.